tvcv901/rna-secondary-structure-prediction/Assignment 2/README.md

 <h2 id="implementation">Implementation Details</h2>

 Since the recurrence relation has two dimensions, a double-dimensional array `maxMatchings` is used for storing the values of $OPT$.
-Three `for` loops are used to iterate over the double-dimensional array to compute every possible sub-problem.
+Three `for` loops are used to iterate over the double-dimensional array to compute the answer every possible sub-problem.

-A structure `Match` is used to store the indices of the matching base pairs.
+A structure `Match` is used to store the indices of the matching base pair.

+The array `matches` is used for storing all the base pairs obtained as per the dynamic programming logic.

 <br>